maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="on-aexpr-gotogosub-linenoaexprlinenoaexpr"></a>
 ### `ON` *aexpr* {`GOTO`|`GOSUB`} [*lineno*|*aexpr*]{,[*lineno*|*aexpr*],...}

-The `ON` statement, also known as the **computed branch**, combines a series of `IF`...`THEN` (line) statements into a single instruction.
+The `ON` statement, also known as the **computed branch**, combines a series of `IF...THEN` *lineno* statements into a single instruction.
 The value of *aexpr* is calculated to produce a value that is expected to be from 1 up to the number of line numbers in the list following the `GOTO` or `GOSUB`.
-If there is an entry in the list for that ordinal value, like a 5th entry if aexpr returns 5, then the `GOTO` or `GOSUB` is performed to that line. `ON` is often used to respond to user input that selects among a number of options.
-As is the case for `GOTO` and `GOSUB`, RetroBASIC allows any valid *aexpr* in place of constants for line numbers.
+If there is an entry in the list for that ordinal value, like a 5th entry if *aexpr* returns 5, then the `GOTO` or `GOSUB` is performed with that line as the target. `ON` is often used to respond to user input that selects among a number of options.
+As is the case for `GOTO` and `GOSUB`, RetroBASIC allows any valid *aexpr* in place of constants for line numbers in the list of targets.

 #### Examples: